Hi! My name is Mackenzie Ticknor.....

 Finally, I found something that really resonated with me.
 Though I was finally making headway into understanding and addressing the physical roots of Wesley's struggles, I began to understand there are emotional/energetic roots in dis-ease as well, and that he also desperately needed emotional supports through the challenging and long road ahead regarding the restoration of his physical health.
 I knew this was it.
 This was right for us.
 I threw myself into learning EVERYTHING I could about these Bach flower essences and every little nuance of each of the 38 essences.
 They proved to be nothing short of miraculous and LIFE CHANGING for Wesley's emotional, mental, and behavioral state, and for all of us for that matter.
 I was (and continue to be) just amazed with them.
-As the very passionate person that I am, I couldn't just keep this little secret I had found all to myself.
-EVERYONE needs to know about this amazing system.
+I couldn't just keep this little secret I had found all to myself.
+I decided EVERYONE needs to know about this amazing system.
 SO, I decided to become a Bach Foundation Registered Practitioner so I could help others with these amazing tinctures.
 This process took years, and my own extensive experience with them has had much trial and error.
-This journey led me across the country and back several times for classes, it led us to incredible healing, it led us to happiness, it led us to light.
+This journey led us across the country and back several times for training and certification, it led us to incredible healing, it led us to happiness, it led us to light.
 After much training, formal education, and hands on experience, this is now my calling, and biggest passion.
 I am proud to be a Bach Foundation Registered Practitioner included on the International Register of Practitioners maintained at the Dr. Edward Bach Centre, and I am delighted to have the honor of being the first Bach Foundation Registered Practitioner in the state of Indiana.
 On top of that, I decided to specialize in working with "high/extra needs" children.